-This business plan will recap significant events from the 2022-23 fiscal year and provide a summary of the strategic framework, conveying its goals, the initiatives that will be implemented to achieve them, and the measures by which to evaluate them.
-It will also outline IO's priorities, key risks, and operational budget for the 2023-24 fiscal year.
+This business plan will recap significant events from the 2021-22 fiscal year and provide a summary of the strategic plan, conveying its goals, the initiatives that will be implemented to achieve them, and the measures by which to evaluate them.
+It will also outline IO's priorities, key risks, and operational budget for the 2022-23 fiscal year.

-2022-23 Significant Achievements
+2021-22 Significant Achievements